Getting things wrong

 1) If your employee’s pay was reported incorrectly and they actually got paid this amount, in this situation the FPS is not technically wrong.
 The FPS for this period should not be amended and corrections should be made in the next payroll run as far as possible.
 So in case of an overpayment of £100 to an employee, a corresponding deduction of £100 should be made in the next period and reported then.
 If you have underpaid an employee £100, you could add this amount on to the employee's pay in the next period and report it then.
 (If this is going to cause hardship, and you need to make an additional payment to the employee outside of the regular payroll cycle then in this instance you must submit an additional FPS on or before the date of the additional payment.)

-2) If your employee actually got paid the correct amount but you’ve reported the wrong values - update the year-to-date figures in your next regular Full Payment Submission (FPS).
+2) If your employee actually got paid the correct amount but you’ve reported the wrong values – update the year-to-date figures in your next regular Full Payment Submission (FPS).
+Alternatively, the adjustment can be shown by submitting an additional FPS for the same pay period.

 Benefits and expenses